ksator/junos-automation-with-ansible/README.md

 ###Ansible librairies to interact with Junos:
 There are two Ansible librairies to interact with Junos.
-- One Ansible library for Junos built by Juniper.
+- An Ansible library for Junos built by Juniper.
-- One Ansible library for Junos built by Ansible.
+- An Ansible library for Junos built by Ansible.

 Both of the Ansible libraries for Junos are used into this repository.

 #####Ansible modules for Junos built by Juniper: